 155901214: Survey of Modern Japanese Literature (in translation) or equivalent level of Japanese reading skills.

 The module aims to provide students with in-depth knowledge of specific aspects of modern Japanese society through a close analysis of its literature.
 Student presentations will also give students greater confidence in presenting their ideas in a public forum.
 Students will become more sensitive to a variety of literary styles through their weekly translations into English of a wide range of Japanese literary texts.

 Total of 22 weeks teaching with 3 hours classroom contact per week.
 A mixture of formal lectures, student presentations on essays and supplementary texts, and reading of literary texts in original Japanese.

 Scope and syllabus

 This is not a survey course.
 Instead, we concentrate on a limited range of particular themes, such as "self and society," "the impact of Hiroshima," and "women writers."
 This allows students to consider specific questions related to Modern Japan in greater detail.
 The texts and the themes vary each year, but in general, term 1 relates to pre World War 2 Japan, while term 2 concentrates on post-war and contemporary issues expressed through literature.

 One written examination taken in May/June (60%); two essays of 2,500 words to be submitted end of week 9 in Terms 1 and 2 (2 x 20%).

-Students will receive a coursepack with selected short stories, which will change year by year.
+Selected short stories will change year by year.
 In addition, students must read a selection of novels, which again change year by year.
 It is strongly recommended that students read Donald Keene's Dawn to the West (Fiction).